KacperJarosik/HackerRank-SQL/README.md

 # SQL-HackerRank - MS SQL SERVER
-My solution to exercises from HackerRank website.
-I write whole code in MS SQL SERVER.
+This repository contains my solutions to exercises from HackerRank.

+I write all the code in MS SQL SERVER.

-LINKS TO SOLUTIONS AND EXERCISES
+Below are LINKS TO SOLUTIONS AND EXERCISES sorted alphabetically by level of advancement.

 ## Basic Select